- Charnelle Green, MS

 Charnelle Green is an Education Consultant at Next Generation Academy in Greensboro, North Carolina.
 With training in alternative education and pedagogy, she serves as a community and school advocate in Guilford County to improve health and educational services.

 Brian Sims, PhD

 Brian Sims is Executive Director of Jomoworks, an organization that designs University / K-12 partnerships through innovative, evidence-based educational programs and content for elementary, middle and high school students.
 With an expertise in African-centered education and psychology, he researches the implications of media for individuals, families, and communities.

 Dawn Henderson, PhD

-Dawn Henderson is a Research Associate at the University of North Carolina- Chapel Hill and a Principal Investigator in the Collaborative Health and Education Equity Research (CHEER) Lab.
+Dawn Henderson is Program Director, Evaluation and Research for the Center for Truth, Racial Healing and Transformation (TRHT Center) at Duke University.
 As a Community Psychologist, she examines interventions in communities and schools that serve adolescents and promote assets to buffer race-related trauma in the public school system.